John A. Gowan

 Gravitation is a dimensional or "spacetime" charge, at once the most common and familiar, but perhaps the most mysterious and intractable to explain.
 The symmetry debt associated with gravitation is "location", representing the (broken) spatio-temporal distributional symmetry of light's "non-local" character.
 When light is converted to mass, light loses its intrinsic motion and hence its non-local symmetric energy state.
 Whereas light (in its own reference frame) is everywhere simultaneously within its conservation domain (having no "x" or "t" dimension, light's Interval = 0), mass has "intrinsic rest" and acquires a time dimension (via its gravitational "location" charge) and a positive Interval.
 The distributional symmetry of light's energy within spacetime is therefore broken; mass is a concentrated lump of undistributed energy with a specific location (x, y, z, t) in spacetime.
 The location of matter is actually identified energetically and inertially in terms of both the quantity and density of bound energy by the warped metric produced by the gravitational field of mass.
 Whereas light is 2-dimensional, mass is 4-dimensional; the acquisition of the extra dimensions (x, t) identifies the spacetime coordinates and specific location of immobile mass-energy.

-light.
-The gravitational force creates time and spacetime
+of light.
+The gravitational force creates time and

-(bound energy shares spacetime with free energy as a
+spacetime (bound energy shares spacetime with free energy

-space to time, via the annihilation of space and the
+converting space to time, via the annihilation of space

-extraction of a metrically equivalent temporal residue.
-Gravity
+and the extraction of a metrically equivalent temporal

 and time induce each other: they are both the